zam-5/SerialCLI/README.md

 a_sh, short for arduino_shell, is a WIP Arduino library that allows user to create custom commands in an Arduino sketch, which can be executed via serial communication.
 For the most integrated experience, use the [a_sh CLI](https://github.com/zam-5/a_sh-CLI).

+## Installation

+[Download](https://github.com/zam-5/a_sh-lib/releases/download/v0.1.0/a_sh-lib.zip) the zipped version of the library here.
+Follow these [instructions](https://www.arduino.cc/en/Guide/Libraries) for installation.

 ## Usage

 This section will contain a basic overview of how to use a_sh.
 Read through the basic_custom.ino example in order for a step-by-step guide to using a_sh.